dardanqsot/Hyperblog/README.md

 # Hyperblog
- A simple blog page made for the git and github course
+ A simple blog page made for platzi's git and github course